CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-mesosphere-blueprint.md

 eg. `curl -vv -H "Host: dirlist.foobar.com"" 34.34.34.34` should resolve to the dirlist container.

+### Troubleshooting
+If on the initial install your apps are not running and stuck in deployment, restart the cluster of servers once.

 ### Pricing
 The costs associated with this Blueprint deployment are for the CenturyLink Cloud infrastructure only.
 There are no Mesosphere license costs or additional fees bundled in for the Community Release.